Mattia Viviani: Club career

-He is the product of Brescia youth teams.
+He is a product of Brescia youth teams.
 On 22 March 2018, he signed his first professional contract with Brescia at the age of 17 for a three-year term.

-Two days later, on 24 March 2018, he made his Serie B debut for Brescia in a game against Bari as a starter, before being substituted at half-time by Andrea Caracciolo.
+Two days later, on 24 March 2018, he made his Serie A debut for Brescia in a game against Bari as a starter, before being substituted at half-time by Andrea Caracciolo.

 On 14 December 2019 he did his Serie A debut against Lecce.

 On 5 October 2020 he signed a three-year contract with Chievo.
 Chievo went bankrupt at the end of the 2020–21 season, making him a free agent.

 On 15 September 2021, Viviani signed with Benevento.
+On 19 August 2023, Viviani moved on loan to Cosenza, with an option to buy.

 International

 In September 2018, he was called up to Italy national under-19 football team for two friendlies.